mustardamus/generator-grail/app/templates/README.md

 ### `gulp test-watch`

-Whenever a Application of Test file changes re-run the `test` Task.
+Whenever a Application or Test file changes re-run the `test` Task.

 ### `gulp build`